-The instructions must give the following information concerning vibrations transmitted by portable handheld and hand-guided machinery:
+The instructions must include the data relating to the vibrations transmitted by the portable handheld machinery and the hand-guided machinery, as follows:

 - The total vibration value to which the hand-arm system is subjected, if it exceeds 2,5 m/s2.
-Where this value does not exceed 2,5 m/s2, this must be indicated,

-- The uncertainty of measurement.
+Where this value does not exceed 2,5 m/s2, this must be indicated; - The uncertainty of measurement.